Rufus Wainwright: All Days Are Nights: Songs for Lulu and birth of daughter

 In November 2009, Wainwright announced that he had finished recording his sixth studio album, and was calling it All Days Are Nights: Songs for Lulu.
 The album was released on March 23 in Canada, April 5 in the UK and April 20 in the US, with the first single "Who Are You New York?".

 In December 2009, Wainwright appeared with sister Martha Wainwright and mother Kate McGarrigle at the Royal Albert Hall in London, raising $55,000 for the Kate McGarrigle Fund, which was established in 2008 to raise awareness of sarcoma, a rare cancer that affects connective tissue such as bone, muscle, nerves, and cartilage.
 It was the last performance made by his mother before her death in January 2010.

 In late 2010 Wainwright became engaged to his partner Jörn Weisbrodt.
 The couple moved to Toronto, Ontario, in early 2012 after Weisbrodt was named artistic director of Toronto's annual Luminato festival.

 In 2011, Wainwright announced the birth of his first child, with childhood friend Lorca Cohen, daughter of Leonard Cohen.
-He announced on his website: "Darling daughter Viva Katherine Wainwright Cohen was born on February 2, 2011 in Los Angeles, California to proud parents Lorca Cohen, Rufus Wainwright, and Deputy Dad Jorn Weisbrodt.
-The little angel is evidently healthy, presumably happy, and certainly very very beautiful."

 In July 2011 a 19-disc box set called House of Rufus containing all his studio and live recordings as well as previously unreleased material was released.

 Out of the Game and marriage

 Wainwright recorded his seventh studio album with producer Mark Ronson.
 He described the new songs as more "danceable" than his previous material.
 The album, titled Out of the Game, was released in late April 2012 in the UK and Canada and in early May in the US.

-On August 23, 2012, Rufus Wainwright and Jörn Weisbrodt married in Montauk, New York.
+On August 23, 2012, Wainwright and Jörn Weisbrodt married in Montauk, New York.
 Artist Justin Vivian Bond officiated.

 Second opera

-His second opera, called Hadrian, premiered at the Canadian Opera Company as their opening production of the 2018 mainstage season at the Four Seasons Centre, in Toronto, Ontario, Canada directed by Canadian Director Peter Hinton, with libretto written by Canadian playwright Daniel MacIvor.
+His second opera, called Hadrian, premiered at the Canadian Opera Company as their opening production of the 2018 mainstage season at the Four Seasons Centre in Toronto, directed by Canadian Director Peter Hinton, with libretto written by Canadian playwright Daniel MacIvor.
 Hadrian attended the workshop Opera Fusion: New Works, a collaboration of Cincinnati Opera and University of Cincinnati College-Conservatory of Music, before its premiere.